Trembler coil: Operation

 As the circuit opens each time, the energy stored in the solenoid's magnetic field is released and by electromagnetic induction produces a pulse of high voltage in the secondary coil winding.
 This voltage is sufficient to fire a spark plug located in the engine's cylinder, igniting the petrol mixture.

 The difference between a trembler coil and a modern ignition coil is that in a modern coil the primary current is broken only once by the contact breaker for each cycle of the piston, creating a single spark which is precisely timed to ignite the fuel at the correct point in the cycle.
 In the trembler coil, in contrast, the vibrating interrupter contact breaks the current multiple times during each cycle, creating multiple pulses of high voltage and multiple sparks.

 The trembler coil operates equally well from AC or DC electricity.
 In the Model T, a battery was used for starting, but once the engine started the supply was switched to the magneto.
 The Model T was unusual in being fitted with an AC alternator (a permanent magnet magneto) rather than a DC dynamo.
-In these early days, this was not rectified and so the alternator's output remained as AC.
+In those early days, this was not rectified and so the alternator's output remained as AC.
 This was entirely adequate to operate the ignition system, and after 1915 to power electric headlights, although it could not be used for battery charging.